6 FORMS OF INTIMACY TO BUILD A STRONG MARRIAGE

 By default, sex is often the first thing that we think of when we hear the word intimacy.
 What most couples don’t realize (even the really smart ones!) is that there are many forms of intimacy.
 And they all impact the strength, commitment, and fulfillment of our relationship.
 Here are a few other crucial ones often overlooked:

 6 Forms of Intimacy Found Inside and Outside Your Bedroom

-1. Emotional Intimacy is closeness created through sharing our feelings, thoughts and desires.
+1. Emotional Intimacy involves a closeness created through sharing our feelings, thoughts and desires.
 You have to be honest, first with yourself, regarding your feelings before you can share them with your spouse.
+Perhaps you want to set goals for the next year, you want to make a budget, you want to raise your children with certain values, all of these involve discussion without fear of repercussion.
+It means that you have made your marriage a safe place for discussion.

 To improve your emotional intimacy try: Spending 10 minutes per day without any electronics distracting the two of you.
 10 minutes may not seem like a lot, but in our hyper connected world – this can be obtainable by even the busiest of couples.